CiscoDevNet/opendaylight-setup/README.md

 ## Preparation
 * Start with a Linux host or VM with git installed (at a minimum).
 Vim is also recommended for editing ODL config files, but it's up to your needs.

- > **Ubuntu 14.04** or **Ubuntu 16.10** is recommended.
+ > **Ubuntu 14.04** is recommended, as it has been well tested on.
 You can also choose to use other version of Linux if you wish.
 However, you may want to tweak a few scripts such as `bin/setup-env` to make them work on your version of Linux.
+OpenDayLight **may not may** not work properly on other Linux distribution.

 * Clone this repo to a working directory: